 These chicken meatballs are a great meal prep option.
 You can prep the meatballs two ways.

 The first is to freeze them uncooked.
 Make the meatballs and place them on a parchment paper lined baking sheet and freeze them.
 Once frozen, freeze in freezer rated ziploc bags up to 2-3 months.
 To cook, simply defrost and bake for 15-18 minutes at 400°F.

 You can also cook the meatballs completely, then freeze them in freezer bags.
 You can divide them into smaller portions and individually store them in smaller bags for future meals if making a huge batch.
 When reheating, place them on a parchment lined baking sheet and bake for 10-12 minutes at 350°F.

 We would advise to make a fresh sauce every time, as the cheeses and creamy sauce might not freeze well.

 As a ready made meal in sauce, they can be refrigerated for up to 3-4 days in an airtight container.

 When life is demanding and busy, make your evenings a little easy with this simple yet delicious chicken meatball meal.
 Pin or bookmark this recipe so it’s always there to rescue you from that dilemma of what to cook tonight.
-While you’re here, check out my roundup of the best ground chicken recipes!
+While you’re here, check out my collections of the best ground chicken recipes and best meatball recipes!